Last Updated on January 22, 2023

 First of all, for a tiny creature, the pseudodragon has a pretty solid array of stats that wouldn’t go amiss on a 1st-level player character.

-With the exception of its Strength score, everything either has a bonus or is a wash, and the pseudodragon’s innate boffs to its Perception and Stealth rolls make it thoroughly respectable when it comes to scouting — whether it’s doing it to help its PC companion or just trying to get the drop on people sneaking into its territory.
+With the exception of its Strength score, everything either has a bonus or is a wash, and the pseudodragon’s innate buffs to its Perception and Stealth rolls make it thoroughly respectable when it comes to scouting.

 A little dash of blindsight also doesn’t go amiss.

-However, it’s the pseudodragon’s Keen Senses — which give it advantage on pretty much all perception checks — that make it the perfect sentry to watch a warlock or wizard’s back while they take a short rest to get back some much-needed spell slots.
+However, it’s the pseudodragon’s Keen Senses that make it the perfect sentry to watch a warlock or wizard’s back while they take a short rest to get back some much-needed spell slots.

 In combat, most familiars are pretty simple to direct: you park them next to your party’s melee damage dealer and have them take the Help action for maximum effect.